Birds of Prey (TV series): Main

 Also a metahuman, Dinah is drawn to New Gotham and to Helena and Barbara by visions of the tragedies that befell them on the night of the Joker's revenge.
 She proves herself to the two and is taken in as a member of their team, with the condition that she train in the use of her metahuman abilities.
 In addition to her precognitive dreams, Dinah is a touch-telepath, able to read the thoughts of anyone she comes in physical contact with and later manifests the power of telekinesis.
 During the course of the series, Dinah discovers that her mother is actually Carolyn Lance, the Black Canary, also a metahuman and legendary superhero, who gave Dinah up for her own safety when she was a child after she did not display any metahuman potential.
 Unbeknownst to Carolyn, Dinah's abilities manifested while in the care of her foster parents, who reacted with fear and physical abuse towards the young Dinah.
-This prompted her to run away where she was found by Barbara Gordon.
+This prompted her to run away, where she was found by Barbara Gordon.
 The discovery of Dinah's relation to the Black Canary leads Oracle to believe that she may also have inherited her mother's hypersonic ability, although it is never demonstrated.
-Under Barbara and Helena's tutelage, Dinah becomes a skilled combatant.
+Under Barbara and Helena's tutelage, Dinah becomes a skilled combatant, and by the end of the series, dons a black trench coat outfit nodding to Helena and her mother's identities.